The

 15th-level Spellbreaker Conclave feature

 Your Spellbreaker training has reached its pinnacle.
-You are resistant to damage from spells and all other magical effects so long as you are not unconscious or incapacitated.
+You gain Resistance to damage from spells and magical effects so long as you are not Unconscious or Incapacitated.

 Reflect Spell